McVicker's Theater: Founding and early years (1857–1871)

 Edwin Booth starred in A New Way to Pay Old Debts on May 31, 1858.
 He would later perform Richelieu, Richard III, and Brutus there, and he married one of McVicker's daughters in 1869.
 The theater was remodeled in 1864.
 James Henry Hackett performed as Falstaff in 1865.
 It was again extensively remodeled in August 1871, but was destroyed in the Great Chicago Fire weeks later.

+Rebuilding and 19th-century prominence (1872–1896)

-However, it was rebuilt, and reopened on August 15, 1872.
-Mark Gray fired two bullets in an unsuccessful attempt to murder Edwin Booth on April 23, 1879, while the actor was performing Richard II.
+The rebuilt McVicker's Theatre by Wheeler & Thomas reopened on August 15, 1872.
+Performers in McVicker's company over the years included James O'Neill, Rossini Vrionides and Robert B. Mantell.
+On April 23, 1879, Mark Gray fired two bullets in an unsuccessful attempt to murder Edwin Booth, while the actor was performing Richard II.

-Actors and actresses who performed in McVicker's company over the years included James O'Neill, Rossini Vrionides and Robert B. Mantell.
 McVicker's was remodeled again in 1885 by Adler & Sullivan, but again destroyed in a fire in 1890.
 The rebuilt theater, designed by the same, opened on March 31, 1891, with a performance of The Rivals featuring Joseph Jefferson, William J. Florence, Louisa Lane Drew, and Viola Allen.

 McVicker died on March 7, 1896.
+His widow assumed management until she sold the theater to Jacob Litt in 1898.

+20th century and decline (1898–1985)

-His widow assumed management until she sold the theater to Jacob Litt on May 1, 1898.
-The theater was demolished and rebuilt in 1922.
-Balaban & Katz purchased the building in 1926.
-It later showed films until it was shut down in 1984.
-It was demolished the next year.
+The theatre was demolished and rebuilt in 1922.
+Balaban & Katz acquired the property in 1926 and converted it into a motion picture venue.
+It continued to operate as a cinema until its closure in 1984 and was demolished the following year.

 Decor

-The theater's decor, interior design work, steelwork, terracotta and other features were designed by many of Chicago's leading firms including Structural steel work by Albert H. Wolf; mason work by William D. Price; carpentery by Thos.
+The theater's decor, interior design work, steelwork, terracotta and other features were designed by many of Chicago's leading firms including structural steel work by Albert H. Wolf; mason work by William D. Price; carpentery by Thos.
 Clark & Sons; ventilation and galvanized iron work by Jas.
-A. Miller & Bro.; plumbing and electric light fixtures by E. Baggot; painting and decorating by Healy & Millet; carpets and draperies by Marshall Field & Co.; seating by A. H. Andrews & Co.; electric lighting by Chicago Edison Co.; ornamental plasterwork by Schneider & Kline; ornamental iron work by W. H. Cheneworth Co.; tile work and fire-proofing by Illinois Terra Cotta, plain plasterwork by The Mackolite Plaster Co. and Michael Cyr; and bas-relief panels, by I^aSalles.
+A. Miller & Bro.; plumbing and electric light fixtures by E. Baggot; painting and decorating by Healy & Millet; carpets and draperies by Marshall Field & Co.; seating by A. H. Andrews & Co.; electric lighting by Chicago Edison Co.; ornamental plasterwork by Schneider & Kline; ornamental iron work by W. H. Cheneworth Co.; tile work and fire-proofing by Illinois Terra Cotta, plain plasterwork by The Mackolite Plaster Co. and Michael Cyr; and bas-relief panels, by LaSalles.
 The curtains March Through Illinois and The Fort Dearborn Massacre were by Johannes Gelert; and the principal curtain, Chicago in 1833, by Walter Burridge.
 The act drop curtain, Reverie of the Future, was by Ernest Albert.